 1. Have a Party Via Video Chat

-Get some kids together — fewer is better, for this option — and plan a couple of fun activities: Do a virtual scavenger hunt (“Find something in your house that’s red and then come back and show everyone!”), have a dance party, run a Harry Potter trivia game, play a simple game like Simon Says or Bingo, do Mad Libs together … and sing “Happy Birthday”!
-You have plenty of choices here — Zoom, Skype, Google Hangouts, WhatsApp, Houseparty, or Facebook Messenger’s video chat — but note that Zoom calls with more than two people are limited to 40 minutes with a free account.
+Get some kids together — fewer is better, for this option — and plan a couple of fun activities.
+Do a virtual scavenger hunt (“Find something in your house that’s red, and then come back and show everyone!”), have a dance party, run a Harry Potter trivia contest, play a simple game like Simon Says or Bingo, do Mad Libs together … and of course, sing “Happy Birthday”!
+You have plenty of choices for a platform — Zoom, Skype, Google Hangouts, WhatsApp, or Facebook Messenger’s video chat — but note that Zoom calls with more than two people are limited to 40 minutes if you have a free account.
 Whichever platform you choose, some pre-party coordination with the other parents will be necessary.

 2. Do a Drive-By Birthday

 Ask friends and family to drive by your home — or, you and your child can drive by their homes.
 (This type of party is definitely more suburban- than urban-friendly.)
-For the first option, guests can decorate their cars if they like; for example, with balloons or signs or messages written with window markers or liquid shoe polish.
+For the first option, guests can decorate their cars if they like — for example, with balloons or signs, or messages written on the windows with window markers or liquid shoe polish.
 If you don’t mind the expense (and effort), drop off materials ahead of time to the people you invite.
-This article and this article have some ideas to make things fun and special.
-(Note: A friend of mine took her daughter to a party like this for her daughter’s cousin, and her daughter got upset that she could see her cousins but not hug them or play with them — so this isn’t a one-size-fits-all option.)
+This article and this article offer some ideas to make things fun and special.
+(Note: A friend of mine took her daughter to a party like this for her daughter’s cousin’s birthday, and her daughter got upset that she could see her cousins but not hug them or play with them — so this isn’t a one-size-fits-all option.)

 3. Collect Birthday Video Messages

-Contact the parents of your kids’ friends and ask if they could take videos of their kids sharing a birthday greeting.
-Ask grandparents and other relatives to do the same — and even your child’s teachers and caregivers.
-Depending on your tech skills (and the time you have), you can either show your child the videos individually or edit them together and even add music.
+Contact the parents of your child’s friends and ask if they can take videos of their kids sharing a birthday greeting.
+Ask grandparents and other relatives to do the same — even your child’s teachers and caregivers.
+Depending on your tech skills (and your free time), you can either show your child the videos individually or edit them together and even add music.
 If you’d like the videos to be longer than just a quick “Happy birthday!” give the kids a couple of questions to answer, too, such as “When you see [your kid’s name] again, what is the first thing you’ll play together?”

 4. Hire a Special Guest (Virtually)

 Another friend recently told me that her 6-year-old twins attended a Zoom party with several kids … and a woman who portrayed Elsa from Frozen.
-She read a Frozen 2 book, sang (while sounding just like Idina Menzel), and even did magic tricks.
+She read a Frozen 2 book, sang (she sounded just like Idina Menzel), and even performed magic tricks.
 The kids received coloring sheets ahead of time to color during the party in case they needed something else to keep them busy.
-Elsa was a big hit — but This Mommy Poppins article has several other suggestions (with links), including a bubble artist, a fairy character, and performing parrots.
+Elsa was a big hit, but This Mommy Poppins article has several other suggestions (with links), including a bubble artist, a fairy character, and performing parrots.

 5. Hire Someone to Organize It All

-If all of these possibilities just sound like too much with everything going on right now, consider delegating … the entire event.
-You can find businesses that will handle all the elements of a birthday party — the invitations, activities, and more.
+If all of these possibilities sound like too much to handle with everything going on right now, consider delegating … the entire event.
+You can find businesses that will take care of all the elements of a birthday party — the invitations, activities, and more.
 (Nothing like this in your area?
 No problem — just hire someone from anywhere in the country!)
-Some example themes are science, superheroes/princesses, Harry Potter, and pets or wildlife (parties run by zoos and animal shelters).
+Some examples of the themes offered include science, superheroes/princesses, Harry Potter, and pets or wildlife (for parties run by zoos and animal shelters).